databendlabs/databend/docs/doc/10-deploy/09-upgrade/90-upgrade-1.0.md

 ## Step 2: Upgrade databend-meta

+To upgrade the databend-meta service from version 0.8.xx, you need to use the binary file `databend-meta-upgrade-09`, which can be located in the `bin` folder of your current Databend installation directory.

 Follow the steps below to upgrade the databend-meta service:

 1. Shut down the running databend-meta service for all the clusters.